restarone/comfortable-mexican-sofa-docs/Upgrading-ComfortableMexicanSofa.md

 * Pages, snippets and files can be categorized.
 Helps with management and allows you to pull collections like this: `@site.files.for_category('red_category', 'blue_category')`
 * Don't forget to apply the migration [[https://github.com/twg/comfortable-mexican-sofa/raw/master/db/migrate/upgrades/05_upgrade_to_1_4_0.rb]]
 * There are some CSS and JS changes as well, so run `rails g cms` if running Rails 3.0

+## Upgrading from 1.4.x to 1.5.0
+* Introducing Collection and PageFile(s) tags.
+* Reordering functionality for Layouts, Snippets and Files.
+* As always migration is needed: [[https://raw.github.com/twg/comfortable-mexican-sofa/master/db/migrate/upgrades/06_upgrade_to_1_5_0.rb]]
+* Rails 3.0 users please run `rails g cms` to refresh CSS.